 An advantage of using smartphones, particularly Android smartphones, over using MP3 players is the fact that you’re not locked in to a player’s particular software features.
 If you think that Android 2.3 player is simplistic or outdated, and you’re not loving Google Play Music’s focus on livestream music, then check out the following 10 Android music players.

 Some of these players are available for free for a short trial period while others have a free basic app and a premium upgrade.
 Let us know if you know of any other player that should make this list.

-Recommended Reading: Tools To Share (+Listen) Music Online – Best Of
+Recommended Reading: Websites to Listen and Share Music Online – Best Of

 Poweramp is a full-featured, customizable audio player.
 In terms of audio tweaking, Poweramp has a 10-band graphic equalizer with bass and treble adjustments, stereo expansion, mono mixing and left/right balance controls.
 Poweramp also supports gapless playback, ReplayGain and has built-in last.fm scrobbling.